Klortho/safe-http-server/README.md

-# http-server: a command-line http server
+# safe-http-server: a command-line http server

-`http-server` is a simple, zero-configuration command-line http server.
+`safe-http-server` is a simple, zero-configuration command-line http server, that only allows connections from localhost.
 It is powerful enough for production usage, but it's simple and hackable enough to be used for testing, local development, and learning.

+This was forked from [indexzero/http-server](https://github.com/indexzero/http-server/commit/54e10777b4f01dad035065c6a1aa0aff8d9b732e), and the `-a` command-line argument was disabled.

 ![](https://github.com/nodeapps/http-server/raw/master/screenshots/public.png)